 But the wedding was planned for April 2020 when not only did the Covid-19 pandemic halt proceedings, but Naomi was diagnosed with incurable bowel cancer.
-We're delighted the couple were married in February this year (2021).
-Naomi Roberts shares why St Helena Hospice is important to her…
+We're delighted the couple were married in February 2021.
+Before she died later that year, Naomi Roberts shared why St Helena Hospice was important to her…

 I’ve recently stayed at the Hospice for the second time and they helped me with pain control which was really good.
 I spent two weeks in there the first time and a week in there the second time.
 It was a brilliant experience for me being there.
 And the main thing is they help me to be free of pain.